What Is Content Strategy? 4 Experts Weigh In

 Erika Hall defines content strategy as communication and the creation of meaning, independent of devices, platforms, and channels.
 Content systems are bursting out of containers, becoming multimodal and not tied to any one device.
 Concentrating on meaning can bring clarity when you’re stepping back from a device or platform and thinking about what you’re trying to say, who you’re saying it to, and what response to incorporate.
 (Erika talks more about what this means in this Content Strategy podcast episode.)

-When Kristina Halvorson talks to stakeholders about content strategy, she tries to help them understand that content strategy is the connective tissue between editorial, user experience design, and back-end systems.
-It helps fill the gaps.
+When Kristina Halvorson talks to stakeholders about content strategy, her focus is on helping them understand that content strategy is the connective tissue between editorial, user experience design, and back-end systems.
+This content strategy and supporting communication helps fill the gaps.

 Whether you’re on an internal team or work on the agency side, it can be difficult to get stakeholder buy-in, particularly if they don’t quite understand what a content strategist brings to the table.